“Between stimulus and response, there is a space. In that space, we have a choice. In that choice lies our freedom.” – Viktor Frankl

 – Comprehend why you find some relationships more productive than others

 – Develop a way of communicating with others that takes into account their behavioral preferences.

 EMBRACE your Natural Style Preferences!

 Make it work for you – take the Time & Space Style Inventory™ and identify your time and space styles and enjoy your life @ http://bit.ly/tssifree.
 Cena Block (sanespaces.com) specializes in helping moms design work on their own terms and build smart supportive systems that create time for living.
-A business coach and author, Cena has collaborated with professional organizer and author Sunny Schlenger (suncoach.com) to create the Time & Space Style Inventory™ – a tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized road map to manage your time and space.
-Find Sunny’s new book: Flow Formula: A Guidebook to Wholeness and Harmony on Amazon.com For further information, contact Cena at email@example.com.
+A business coach and author, Cena has collaborated with a professional organizer and author Sunny Schlenger (suncoach.com) to create the Time & Space Style Inventory™ – a tool that not only identifies natural behavioral styles but also enables you to use that information to create a personalized road map to manage your time and space.
+Find Sunny’s new book: Flow Formula: A Guidebook to Wholeness and Harmony on Amazon.com For further information, contact Cena at firstname.lastname@example.org.
 And click here to check out her DIY Organizing Products